mrbonsoir/mrbonsoir.github.io/_posts/2019-15-07-Color-blindness-for-the-people.markdown

 In the lines above we simply multiply each vector (a pixel in **RGB** or **LMS** space) by a 3x3 matrix.
 I invite you to check the [np.einsum][einsum-link] function which is an amazing tool for matrix operation.

 ### Some examples
 Below five images modified using the code above.
 First line the original images, then protanopia, deuteranopia and tritanopia simulations.
+Each anomaly stands for a single cone deficiency.
 The images selection represents natural (column 2 and 4) and art (column 1, 3 and 5) content.

 ![](/data/imMontage.jpg)